 back in the girdle-Ike years again, growing like cactus,

 hard and full of tears until all hope plays dead.

 What Women Say . . .
 “I better learned how to put together a writerly life.
 The coaching session will help me stay on track.
 I enjoyed listening to and evaluating each others’ work.
 What a great group of women.” –Leslie Larson, California

 “I came with the hope of being rejuvenated.
 I am leaving with a lightness and grounding that is beyond comprehension.” –Rebecca S. King, North Carolina

 “The instruction was excellent and supportive.
 The personal coaching session offered me a chance to talk about my writing in a way I never had before.
 The workshops are especially valuable because the feedback is so thoughtful.” –Susan Lesser, New York

-There is amazing resonance between Robin’s and Beth’s teaching — vigorous, solid, and accepting. –Deborah Morris, M.D., North Carolina
+“There is amazing resonance between the writing and yoga teaching — vigorous, solid, and accepting.” –Deborah Morris, M.D., North Carolina

 “It was all perfect.
 You gave us a beautiful writing workshop in a beautiful village setting and you also gave us a strong community-of-women bond that will far outlast this conference.
 Mil gracias!” — Katie Kingston, MFA, Trinidad, Colorado